ConorSNES/battlefield_respawn/README.md

 # Battlefield-ish respawn
-A mod for Gmod that allows you to select one of the spawnpoints on a map (c) ConorSNES 2023
+A mod for Gmod that allows you to select one of the spawnpoints on a map

+(c) ConorSNES 2023

 ## Description
 When a player dies, they can select a spawnpoint on a visual map popup.
 Upon respawning, they respawn at the selected point.
 This mod is designated for use in sandbox/sandbox derived only as use in others is unstable (may cause bugs).
 The mod will automatically break execution if the gamemode is not sandbox.

-Upon rendering the map for the first time, the data sent from the server to the client is at n-length scale with the amount of spawnpoints in the current level.
-This has been optimised where possible.
-Addon should be server-secure, unless you want to hide where your spawnpoints are.

 ## Known issues
 - Addon is nonfunctional on gamemodes other than sandbox